 Alone (you can fill in the blank on how Gene made his exit), reality rapidly sunk in.

-You found yourself floating, bumping your head on the bungalow’s 8 foot ceiling with purple sunlight streaming through the big front room window, making your headache – worse.
+You found yourself flying in circles, bumping your head on the bungalow’s 8-foot ceiling with purple sunlight streaming through the big front room window, making your headache – worse.

 All you can think of is “this is gonna be rough”.